brantburnett/btburnett.com/_posts/2019-12-01-asyncenumberable.md

 ## Consuming an IAsyncEnumerable in C# 8

-To consume the IAsyncEnumerable, simply use the new `await foreach` statement within an asynchronous method.
+To consume an IAsyncEnumerable, simply use the new `await foreach` statement within an asynchronous method.

 ```cs
 await foreach (var item in GetXYZAsync())